mvolkmann/blog/src/lua.md

 than you would in vanilla Lua in order to get the best performance.

-The LuaJIT foreign function interface (FFI) makes it easier to call functions implemented in other languages than vanilla Lua.
+The LuaJIT foreign function interface (FFI) makes it easier to call functions implemented in other languages than standard Lua.
-Using the Lua C API in LuaJIT is slower than using it in vanilla Lua.
+Using the Lua C API in LuaJIT is slower than using it in standard Lua.

 To install LuaJIT: